 Magnetic locks, on the other hand, are all fail-safe.
 That means that they will unlock and not function in the case of a power outage.
 This can be a major disadvantage for an application that needs to remain secure.
 Electric strikes are therefore often preferred over standard magnetic locks.

 Electric strikes also require cutting only at the frame, while any other electronic lock will necessitate prep on the door itself as well.
-This will make this installation of an electric strike quicker and simpler.
+This will make the installation of an electric strike quicker and simpler.

 Qualified Hardware carries a large variety of electric strikes from many of today’s leading brands in the door hardware industry.
 We have fire-rated and non fire-rated strikes for indoor and outdoor use, designed to use with many different kinds of locks and exit devices.
 We also have available many electric strikes with unique features and function to provide you with the option that is perfect for your door application.